 These crimes pertain to convictions under federal and state law that lead to severe consequences to any immigrant.
 The definition of aggravated felonies is found in INA §101(a)(43).
 The following crimes are included in the definition:

 Aggravated Felonies of Murder, Rape, or sexual abuse of a minor under INA §101(a)(43)(A)

 The Board of immigration appeals has defined this crime broadly.
 It includes the employment, use, persuasion, inducement, incitement, or coercion of a child to engage in sexual acts.
 Matter of Rodriguez-Rodriguez, 22 I&N Dec.
 991 (BIA 1999).
 The Supreme Court in 2017 in Esquivel-Quintana v.
 Sessions, 137 S.Ct.
 1562 (2017) ruled that to be classified as a minor, the child should be under 16.

 This statute has two crimes.
-First, illicit trafficking which is not defined.
-Second, drug trafficking, which is a felony crime under federal law and requires renumeration for some sort of commercial dealing.
+First, illicit trafficking is not defined.
+Second, drug trafficking, which is a felony crime under federal law and requires remuneration for some sort of commercial dealing.
 The substance must be a controlled substance under federal law.
 A state’s controlled substance schedule must also not list controlled substances not regulated federally.
-In drug trafficking cases, the statute must also require renumeration for it to be an aggravated felony.
+In drug trafficking cases, the statute must also require remuneration for it to be an aggravated felony.

 These are crimes as define in 18 USC §921 or 18 USC §841(c)

 Aggravated Felonies of Any offense related to laundering of monetary instruments under INA §101(a)(43)(D)

 These are offenses under 18 USC 1956 and 1957 relating to laundering monies from illegal activities.
 The amount of loss muse exceed $10,000